QuentinRa/blog.quentinra.dev/special/discord/index.md

 To use a discord, you need to [create](https://discord.com/developers/applications/me) a bot and get your bot token.
-That's something private that should not put on github.
+That's something private that should not be put on GitHub.

 ```js
 const Discord = require('discord.js');